Idaho Primary Election · May 19, 202600days·09hrs·09min·25secFind Polling Place →

 Background

 Erickson was born in Montana and raised in Boise, Idaho.
-He earned a bachelor’s degree in psychology from Montana State University and a master’s degree in psychology from Walden University, as noted on his Idaho Legislature member page.
+He earned a bachelor's degree in psychology from Montana State University and a master's degree in psychology from Walden University, as noted on his Idaho Legislature member page.
 He spent 14 years providing direct mental health services to families in eastern Idaho, then transitioned to state government and nonprofit work managing departments focused on education, public health, and behavioral health, with projects spanning anti-bullying, suicide prevention, homelessness, drug and alcohol treatment, Medicaid, maternal and child health, and drug prevention.
-He currently works as a coalition program director and serves on the Board of Directors for Community Suicide Prevention and the Region 7 Juvenile Justice Council, as noted on his Ballotpedia profile.
+He currently works as a coalition program director and serves on the Board of Directors for Community Suicide Prevention and the Region 7 Juvenile Justice Council, as noted on Ballotpedia.
 He has been married for 24 years and has five children.

 Political Career